Julian52575/Incredible_Math/README.md

 # Incredible_Math

-An incredible math program written in C that allow the user to Add, Sub, Divide, Multiply and Modulo (!!)
-2 number
+This is the source code I will use to train in DevOps